The rondo – Encouraging possession football

 Possession football is a playing style made popular in recent years.
-There are many drills designed to favour possession over a vertical game.
+As a result, there are many drills designed to favour possession over a vertical game.
 The rondo is one of these exercises.

-Usually a rondo is setup as a 8 vs 2 game.
+Usually, a rondo is set up as an 8 vs 2 game.
 Eight players stand in a circle and attempt to pass the ball to each other, while the two in the middle try to intercept it.
-The goal of the players on the outside of the circle is to reach a target: 10, 20 or 30 passes.
+The goal of the players outside the circle is to reach a target: 10, 20 or 30 passes.
 The players in possession of the ball are allowed one or two touches before passing the ball.
 If one of the players in the middle retrieves the ball, the drill restarts and the man responsible for losing the ball takes his place.

-There are many variations of this drill: 6 vs 2, 5 vs 2, 3 vs 1, etc. Sometimes coaches switch rondos to a positional game.
+This drill has many variations: 6 vs 2, 5 vs 2, 3 vs 1, etc. Sometimes coaches switch rondos to a positional game.
 For example, two teams with the same number of players work inside a box.
 Players are free to move anywhere in the box.
-One of the teams try to pass the ball using only one, two or three touches while the other tries to recover the ball.
-Once the ball is intercepted, teams switch role.
+One team tries to pass the ball using only one, two or three touches while the other tries to recover the ball.
+Once the ball is intercepted, teams switch roles.

 The rondo has multiple benefits: it improves technique in tight areas, encourages intelligent movement and forces players to pass the ball in neat triangles.
-From a defensive point of view, it teaches to press with maximum efficacy, closing down passing lanes and attempting to read the intentions of the player on the ball.
+From a defensive point of view, it teaches to press with maximum efficacy, closing down passing lanes and attempting to read the player’s intentions on the ball.

 Players often see rondos as a bit of a laugh or a good way to start and end warm-ups.
-However, players must put 100% effort or it is better not doing them at all.
+However, players must put 100% effort, or it is better not to do them at all.
 Rondos require constant work on the training ground and high levels of concentration.
-Players should not slack off or joke around.
+Therefore, players should not slack off or joke around.

 If you can, film your rondos to compare.
-You will be amazed of the results.
-Have a laugh with your team.
-Watch videos of rondos from professional teams and compare them with your own team videos.
+You will be amazed at the results.
+Then, laugh with your team watching videos of rondos from professional teams and comparing them with your own team videos.